georgealexiou/Runway-Redeclaration-Project/documentation/general/scenarios.md

 After an airport is loaded the 'Load Obstacle' and 'Create Obstacle' buttons are no longer greyed out and the airport details are shown in a panel of the sidebar.
 A drop-down list of obstacles is available to select from a list of predefined obstacles.
 She can select an obstacle and the recalculated values for the current logical runway are shown.
-She can also select to toggle the view from 'Top-Down' to 'Side On' and vice versa or see the calculation breakdown.
+She can also select to toggle the view from 'Top-Down' to 'Side-On' and vice versa or see the calculation breakdown.